-• Evidence related to the standard practices and regulations, as well as the original approaches and practices developed by the unit based on its needs
+- Documents related to performance management procedures - Performance indicators and key performance indicators - Evidence showing how the performance management process works - Performance program report - Evidence that performance management mechanisms are monitored and improved - Evidence related to the standard practices and regulations, as well as the original approaches and practices developed by the unit based on its needs

 "The performance management mechanisms of the Faculty of Pharmacy are addressed with a holistic approach.
 These mechanisms are recreated each year through Google Drive file sharing with the participation of all academics, in order to reveal the academic performance of the faculty and to assist in the unit's continuous improvement and preparation for the future, in line with the unit's strategic goals [16_OD3].
 By being supported by information systems, performance management is ensured to be accurate and reliable.
 The performance management process, reflecting the unit's strategic perspective, is maintained with a focus on processes and stakeholder participation.
-The changes in academic activities over the years are tracked, and since the academics' YÖKSIS pages are up to date, the academics' pages on the Fırat Academic Information System also provide up-to-date evidence [17_OD3].
+The changes in academic activities over the years are tracked, and since the academics' YÖKSİS pages are up to date, the academics' pages on the Fırat Academic Information System also provide up-to-date evidence [17_OD3].

-[16_OD3].Faculty Academic Activity List Output.pdf
+[16_OD3].
+Faculty Academic Activity List Output.pdf